sarvex/clj-mma/README.md

 (m/with-session (mapv Prime (range 1 10)))
 ```

-Alternatively, if you do need to speed up your repl calls, you can start a global session with `(m/start!)` - but please only use this from the repl.
+Alternatively, if you do need to speed up your repl calls, you can start a global session with `(m/start!)`.

 ## Mathematica Vars